 Crocheted flowers have bunches of uses; they're useful for beautifying both craft projects and store-bought items.

-The list also includes projects that incorporate these crochet flowers, so you will have plenty of ideas for using these flowers.
+The list also includes some project ideas that incorporate these crochet flowers.

 You don't have to go to a lot of trouble to crochet gorgeous flowers.
 There are plenty of easy flower patterns that'll give you beautiful results.
 Check out these for starters:

 When you make these little sunflowers in worsted weight yarn, they are easy and quick to crochet.
 If you need a small sunflower applique, you can use embroidery floss or crochet thread to work this pattern, although the project gets a bit "fiddlier."
 I've tried it both ways, and was satisfied with the results either way.
 You can see my project samples pictured here, and read more about the supplies I used on the pattern page.

 Crochet and texture go hand-in-hand; even the flattest of crocheted pieces has a bit of texture and dimension.
 That's the case with this lovely flower applique.
 It lies reasonably flat, which makes it ideal for stitching onto many different types of surfaces.
 Yet it's also pleasantly textured, as crochet should be.